-- Believe the gospel.
+Believe the gospel.
 Jesus taught His students to understand, believe, and then share the gospel.
-This aim is obviously fundamental to all the rest. - ed His students to live according to moral values.
-These values provided them with the tools to make wise decisions. - Internalize godliness.
+This aim is obviously fundamental to all the rest.

+Understand Biblical ethics.
+Jesus instructed His students to live according to moral values.
+These values provided them with the tools to make wise decisions.

+Internalize godliness.
 Jesus taught His followers to be godly on the inside.
-He warned them not to become like Pharisees, with a mere outward appearance of godliness. - Learn doctrine.
+He warned them not to become like Pharisees, with a mere outward appearance of godliness.

+Learn doctrine.
 Jesus knew the importance of teaching His students the truth and identified doctrine as one of the means for spiritual growth.
-Wishy-washy doctrine leads to faulty practice. - Develop life skills.
+Wishy-washy doctrine leads to faulty practice.

+Develop life skills.
 Jesus taught His followers to meet life's challenges in a way that honored and glorified God.
-He gave them the skills to navigate those challenges successfully. - Uplift others.
+He gave them the skills to navigate those challenges successfully.

+Uplift others.
 Jesus' life was all about others.
-Leading by example, He taught His followers to be all about others too. - Prepare to serve.
+Leading by example, He taught His followers to be all about others too.

+Prepare to serve.
 Jesus prepared His followers to serve in the context of local churches that were established soon after His ascension.
 He emphasized sacrifice and dedication.

-In this quarter's Strong Kids for Pre-Primaries, children will learn the Genesis account of creation and that God is the creator.
-They will also learn of God's grace to sinners and that He always keeps His promises.
+In this guarter's Strong Kids for Pre-Primaries, children will learn the Genesis account of Creation, emphasizing that God is the creator.
+They will also learn about God's grace for sinners and His faithfulness to His promises.